-- 8. SFC funds 25 colleges and 19 universities in Scotland, allowing them to educate, build confidence, develop skills, encourage innovation and help to drive future economic growth.
+- 8. SFC funds 26 colleges and 19 universities in Scotland, allowing them to educate, build confidence, develop skills, encourage innovation and help to drive future economic growth.
 The colleges and universities are listed under bodies eligible for funding through SFC outlined in Schedule 2 of the Further and Higher Education (Scotland) Act. - 9.
 As part of the reform of post-16 education in Scotland, SFC changed its relationship with colleges and universities by introducing an outcomes-based approach.
 This means we now negotiate the outcomes that we expect colleges to deliver in return for the significant investment by the Scottish Government.
-Importantly, this approach allows colleges and universities to make clear their contribution to the priorities of the Council and Scottish Government. - Each year, around April/May, SFC issue final funding allocations for the forthcoming Academic Year (AY) through an 'outcome agreement' process.
-Each college/university outcome agreement sets out what the institution will deliver for the funding that SFC has agreed to provide and includes targets and conditions of grant.

-- 11. The 'Final Outcome Agreement Funding' publications provide a breakdown of resources that SFC has available for both the college and university sector for the coming AY.
+Importantly, this approach allows colleges and universities to make clear their contribution to the priorities of the Council and Scottish Government. - 10.
+Each year, around April/May, SFC issue final funding allocations for the forthcoming Academic Year (AY) through an 'outcome agreement' process.
+Each college/university outcome agreement sets out what the institution will deliver for the funding that SFC has agreed to provide and includes targets and conditions of grant. - 11.
+The 'Final Outcome Agreement Funding' publications provide a breakdown of resources that SFC has available for both the college and university sector for the coming AY.
 It also sets out the details of each individual institution's allocations of teaching grant and student support funds.
 SFC provides supporting documentation detailing the methods used to calculate and allocate funds.
-More information is available on our website: - Colleges Final Funding Announcement 2018-19. - Universities Final Funding Announcement 2018-19.
+More information is available at: